LATE APPLICATIONS WILL BE ACCEPTED UNTIL MAY IN LINE WITH CHANGE OF MIND SYSTEM USED BY CAO

-This three-year honours degree, offered for the first time in 2017 offers practice based training to students who are interested in a career in professional theatre, TV and film.
+This three-year honours degree offers practice based training to students who are interested in a career in professional theatre, TV and film.
 It provides opportunities in specialist areas within stage management and technical theatre (e.g. sound, lighting and construction), professional placements and a major research project relevant to a student’s choice of specialism.
 Classes on production management, design (set, lighting, costume and sound) and managing your own freelance business will also be introduced during the final year.

 Year one - Introduction